 You’ll see a variety of ready-made one-page checkout templates.
 You can choose one that fits your brand, or start from scratch.

-FunnelKit works with multiple page builders, such as Elementor, Bricks, Divi, Oxygen, and Gutenberg Block Editor.
+Choose the page builder among Elementor, Bricks, Divi, Oxygen, and the Gutenberg Block Editor.
 If you want to create it with another builder (e.g., Beaver Builder or Thrive), use shortcodes.

 As an example, we’ll create this funnel from scratch.
 Give it a clear name, such as WooCommerce One-Page Checkout.